DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

         - Use `-m` to specify the manifest file.
         - Use `-z` for minimal installation.
         - Use `-d` to enable debug mode.
+        - Use `--use-original-repo` to download binaries and pull images
         - For more options, use `--help` to query.

 1. After the installation is complete, the command line will prompt a successful installation.